-You can elect to amortize your research and experimental costs, deduct them as current business expenses, or write them off over a 10-year period.
+You can elect to amortize your research and experimental costs, deduct them as current business expenses, or write them off over a 10-year period (see Optional write-off method below).

 If you elect to amortize these costs, deduct them in equal amounts over 60 months or more.
 The amortization period begins the month you first receive an economic benefit from the costs.

 For a definition of "research and experimental costs" and information on deducting them as current business expenses, see chapter 7.

 Optional write-off method.
 Rather than amortize these costs or deduct them as a current expense, you have the option of deducting (writing off) research and experimental costs ratably over a 10-year period beginning with the tax year in which you incurred the costs.
+For more information, see Optional Write-off of Certain Tax Preferences, later, and section 59(e) of the Internal Revenue Code.

 Costs you can amortize.
-You can amortize costs chargeable to a capital account if you meet both the following requirements.
+You can amortize costs chargeable to a capital account (see chapter 1) if you meet both of the following requirements.